rcd765/rtl8723bs_intel_compute_stick/README.md

 8) reboot with the new kernel (still no wifi).

-9) Copy or clone the driver source to /usr/src/ on your stick.
+9) Clone the driver source and copy to /usr/src/ on your ICS using usb or sd card.
 In the rtl8723bs_intel_compute_stick directory do "sudo make all" and "sudo make install" to build and install the module.

 10) reboot and you should have wifi and BT enabled.